ANZCOR Guidelines

 6. CPR Start CPR (15 chest compressions followed by 2 ventilations)

-7. DEFIBRILLATION Attach an Automated External Defibrillator (AED) as soon as available and follow the prompts.
+7. DEFIBRILLATION Attach manual defibrillator or an Automated External Defibrillator (AED) as soon as available and follow the prompts.

 4.0